PieEatingNinjas/Talk-ML-Maui-ONNX/.demo/slides/onnx/what.md

 transition: fadeIn
 ---

-# What is ONNX?
+# What is ONNX (and why should you care?)
 - Open Neural Network Exchange
-- An **open standard** for representing machine learning models.
-- Developed by Microsoft and Facebook to improve **interoperability** between ML tools.
+- Open format to save and share ML models
+- Works across frameworks
+  - Export from PyTorch/TensorFlow and run anywhere (CPU/GPU)
+- Directly supported in ML.NET